syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Serialize filtering

-By default, SfDataGrid allows you to serialize the filtering operation.
+By default, Data Grid allows you to serialize the filtering operation.
 You can disable the filtering  serialization by setting the [SerializationOptions.SerializeFiltering](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SerializationOptions.html#Syncfusion_UI_Xaml_Grid_SerializationOptions_SerializeFiltering) to `false`.

 {% tabs %}
 {% highlight c# %}